 Who needs inflation guard coverage?

-Inflation guard coverage is a worthwhile coverage add-on for any homeowner.
-If you plan on owning your home for an extended period of time inflation guard coverage is a good idea, since prices can go up over the years.
+Experts recommend purchasing inflation guard protection if you plan on owning your home for an extended period of time, since prices can go up year after year.

 If you don’t have inflation guard coverage and need to file a claim, you could end up having to foot some expenses out of pocket if the cost of construction materials went up since you initially purchased your policy.